instanttouch/agile_radar/README.md

 all icons are from http://www.iconarchive.com and can be used for free (even commercial)

-tutorial
+Introduction
 ========
-see an introduction on youtube:
+see an webinar on youtube:

 [![Agile Radar - Tracking Sprint Hapiness](http://img.youtube.com/vi/ihrQmRvzatY/0.jpg)](http://www.youtube.com/watch?v=ihrQmRvzatY)